 In April 2010, an individual, a former stockholder of Fortinet, filed a class action lawsuit against us claiming unspecified damages in the California Superior Court for the County of Los Angeles alleging violation of various California Corporations Code sections and related tort claims alleging misrepresentation and breach of fiduciary duty regarding the 2009 repurchase by Fortinet of shares of its stock while we were a privately-held company.
-The plaintiff is claiming unspecified damages.
-In September 2010, the Court granted our motion to transfer the case to the California Superior Court for Santa Clara County and the plaintiff has filed an amended complaint in the Superior Court to add individual defendants, among other amendments.
-The Superior Court recently set a trial date for November 2012.
+In September 2010, the Court granted our motion to transfer the case to the California Superior Court for Santa Clara County and the plaintiff has filed several amended complaints in the Superior Court to add individual defendants, among other amendments.
+The Superior Court will be hearing motions for summary judgment in November 2012, and has set a trial date for December 2012.

 In July 2010, NPS, a non-practicing entity, filed a complaint in the United States District Court for the Eastern District of Texas alleging patent infringement by us and other defendants.
-NPS is claiming unspecified damages, including treble damages for willful infringement and requests an injunction against such alleged infringement.
+NPS is claiming unspecified damages, including treble damages for willful infringement, and requests an injunction against such alleged infringement.
 In December 2011, the United States District Court for the Eastern District of Texas ordered the case to be transferred to the Northern District of California.
+In June 2012, the United States District Court for the Northern District of California dismissed the other defendants for misjoinder, and the case is proceeding with the company as the sole defendant.